eitanief/lawsProject/README.md

 $ go build .
 $ ./yap
-./yap - invoke yap as a standalone app or as an api server
+./yap - invoke yap as a standalone app or as an api server if ./yap is not working use yap.exe api
 ```
 for more information about YAP:
 https://github.com/OnlpLab/yap?fbclid=IwAR2BILOpxFyF051OaA-NkOXUDrgpCBzktEp-3I_UXzRCV2Hp2Eaf7JAsZJI#running-yap-as-a-restful-service